-- d. courses do not duplicate material the student has already studied, - e. majority of courses in POS should be Primary (P) where Primary courses are courses directly related student major and are determined by the Graduate advisor.
+- d. courses do not duplicate material the student has already studied; - e. the majority of courses in the POS should be Primary (P) where Primary courses are courses directly related to the student's research specialty as determined in consultation with the Graduate advisor.
+ALL core classes taken at Purdue (NUCL 501, 504, 510, 520, and 551) should be listed as Primary. - f. the student registers for the graduate seminar (NUCL 696) each semester.